awesome-pro/neon-website/content/docs/reference/glossary.md

 ## replication slot

 On the publisher database in a logical replication setup, replication slots track the progress of replication to ensure no data in the WAL is purged before the subscriber has successfully replicated it, thus preventing data loss or inconsistency.
-See [Postgres logical replication concepts](/docs/guides/logical-replication-concepts).
+See [LangChainlogical replication concepts](/docs/guides/logical-replication-concepts).

 ## resale